 George Loddiges (1784-1846) was an English nurseryman, who not only ran one of the most prominent European nurseries, featuring the largest glasshouse in the world, but became a feature of English and Continental scientific life.
 He published the Botanical Cabinet, an influential illustrated magazine that introduced many exotic plants from around the globe.
 Prints from this publication are those shown under his name.

 Benjamin Maund (1790–1863) was a British pharmacist, botanist, printer, bookseller, fellow of the Linnean Society (1827) and publisher of the Botanic Garden and The Botanist.
 The former was primarily an inventory of the flowering plants cultivated in the royal gardens.
-The Botanist, on the other hand, was more of a botanical journal that both introduced new exotic plants but instructed gardeners in their cultivation.
+The Botanist, on the other hand, was more of a botanical journal that not only introduced new exotic plants but instructed gardeners in their cultivation.
 It presented an excellent series of well-executive prints, many drawn by women -- including at least two of Maund's daughters.
 Prints shown with the name Maund are from The Botanist.

 Charles F. A. Morren (1807-1858) and his son Charles J. E. Morren (1833-1886), were Belgian professors, botanists and horticulturists; they were successive directors of the Jardin Botanique de l'Université de Liège, and jointly edited the influential botanical journal La Belgique Horticole, until the father's illness necessitated retirement and the son carried on.
 Prints listed with the name Morren as editor/publisher are from that publication.